Five Books on Mathematical Thinking and Its Beauty

 A Mathematician's Apology, G. H. Hardy (1940)

 Godfrey Harold Hardy was a Cambridge professor and a researcher who had strong opinions on mathematics, including his own work.
-He maintained until his last breath that the mathematics he spent his life on had no practical application.
+He maintained until his last breath that the mathematics he spent his life on had no practical applications.
 Furthermore, he titled the courses he published and taught A Course in Pure Mathematics.
 But Hardy was not really an elitist, his belief did not imply that mathematics is above all domains of knowledge.
 He simply preferred to separate mathematics from its applications, such as natural science.
-When one uses an equation to build something, that’s an application — but that need not preoccupy a mathematician.
+When one uses an equation to build something, that's an application; but that need not preoccupy a mathematician.

-A Mathematician’s Apology, his lengthy essay published in 1940, is not a justification.
-Hardy doesn’t offer excuses or defense for his field of study, as the title might suggest.
-His convictions are presented as a personal creed, a raison d’être, in which the British author shows the big picture that he sees, including art and knowledge.
+A Mathematician's Apology, his lengthy essay published in 1940, is not a justification.
+Hardy doesn't offer excuses or defense for his field of study, as the title might suggest.
+His convictions are presented as a personal creed, a raison d'être, in which the British author shows the big picture that he sees, including art and knowledge.

 In his view, mathematics is closer to arts than one may think, and he even proposes an aesthetics criterion for theories and theorems.
-“There is no place in the world for ugly mathematics” he writes, in a rather confessional than authoritarian voice.

-Belief in mathematics is also at the core of this second book, by the mathematician and physicist John D. Barrow.
+"There is no place in the world for ugly mathematics" he writes, in a rather confessional than authoritarian voice. ## Pi in the Sky, J. D. Barrow (1992) Belief in mathematics is at the core of this second book as well, by the mathematician and physicist John D. Barrow.
 But instead of being personal it claims to be universal, traversing history and geography.
-As its subtitle suggests Counting, Thinking, and Being, the author follows the evolution of the concept of number throughout history and cultures.
+As its subtitle suggests Counting, Thinking, and Being, the author follows the evolution of the number concept throughout history and cultures.

-Barrow’s book is not mystical, nor does it have the personal tone of Hardy’s Apology.
-Instead, it follows the historical evidence of the role of numbers and other mathematical objects through millennia.
-More generally, he writes about the role of mathematics as a tool for thinking, with strong cultural and social influences that go both ways.
-The author highlights famous research into the understanding of infinity, especially through Georg Cantor’s works, as well as the construction and conceptualization of Platonic solids, which spanned mathematics, natural philosophy, and art.
+Barrow writes about the role of mathematics as a tool for thinking, with strong cultural and social influences that go both ways.
+The author highlights famous research into understanding infinity, especially through Georg Cantor's works, as well as the construction and conceptualization of Platonic solids, which spanned mathematics, natural philosophy, and art.

+Take two examples with totally different approaches to numbers: the Amazonian tribe known as Botocudo and the Pythagoreans.
 The Botocudo language does not contain words for numbers greater than four.
-Instead, when they need to express larger quantities, they simply point to their hair, implying something larger, seemingly innumerable.
+Instead, when they need to express larger quantities, they simply point to their hair, implying something huge, seemingly innumerable.

 The Equation that Couldn't Be Solved, M. Livio (2006)

-It sketches the biography of two genius mathematicians — and I don’t use this word lightly —, Évariste Galois and Niels Henrik Abel, whose work ended a search started more than four millennia ago.
-Galois died aged 20 and he was mostly self-taught, as he failed the admission to École Polytechnique and not many people read his papers, let alone understand them.
-Abel died at 26, traveling a lot to find his place, but his frail health didn’t cooperate.
+Livio sketches the biography of two genius mathematicians – and I don't use this word lightly –, Évariste Galois and Niels Henrik Abel, whose work ended a search started more than four millennia ago.
+Galois died aged 20 and he was mostly self-taught, as he failed the admission to École Polytechnique with not many people having read his papers, let alone understand them.
+Abel died at 26, traveling a lot to find his place, but his frail health didn't cooperate.
+They worked in parallel, being mostly unaware of one another, but their efforts focused on solving equations of degree greater than or equal to five (that is, equations that contain the term x^5).

 Since the Babylonians, simple equations were useful for economic problems, but geometry stimulated the use of quadratic and cubic terms for areas and volumes.
 Higher degrees evolved naturally but solving them was a totally different discussion.

 During the Renaissance mathematicians participated in public duels for solving such equations, because there were no general formulas.
-Whoever discovered solutions for special cases kept them in high secrecy, thinking that they would have a great advantage over their challenger.
+Whoever discovered solutions for special cases kept them in high secrecy, thinking that they will have a great advantage over their challenger.
 The stakes were also high, as the winner was almost guaranteed to get a professorship at a local university, whereas the loser often had to flee town, since his honor and public image had been shattered.
+Galois and Abel showed that these duels were inherently unpredictable and could have easily continued.
+Equations of degree five or higher could not be solved through a general formula.
+Only approximations and ad hoc formulas exist, but nothing general as for the quadratic for example.
+They had to create a new field of mathematics, group theory, which is now essential not only in algebra and geometry, but in physics and chemistry as well.

 Mario Livio, an American mathematician of Romanian origins, combines the history of equations with the amazing and tragic stories of two brilliant young minds.
 His book is an accessible presentation of a modern theory that combines art with mathematics and natural science.

-Les Rêveurs Lunaires, Cédric Villani (2015)
+Les Rêveurs lunaires, Cédric Villani (2015)

-The lonely Alan Turing, who created the mathematical principles of programming languages and software, appears haunted by infinite strips of binary numbers, while clutching Porgy, his teddy bear that he received as a Christmas gift from his parents.
+The lonely Alan Turing, who created the mathematical principles of programming languages and software, appears haunted by infinite strips of binary numbers, while clutching Porgy, his teddy bear that followed him in adulthood.
 The physicist Werner Heisenberg is shaken by the uncertainty of fundamental physics that he himself proved mathematically.
-His colleague, the Hungarian Léo Szilard, has his own demons emerging from the nuclear reactions he studied and then led to so much destruction.
-Finally, the RAF pilot Hugh Dowding, who defended the British from Hitler’s invasion, was often visited by the spirits of his dead brothers in arms.
+His peer, the Hungarian Léo Szilard, has his own demons brought by the nuclear reactions he studied and lead to so much destruction.
+Finally, the RAF pilot Hugh Dowding, who defended the British from Hitler's invasion, was often visited by the spirits of his dead brothers in arms.
+To the best of my knowledge, the book is not translated in English, but Villani is a world-renowned teacher and keynote speaker who often presents scenes from the history of mathematics.
+So if you can't read French, you could, for example, watch his TED Talk titled "What's So Sexy About Math?".

 Where Mathematics Comes From, G. Lakoff, R. Núñez (2000)

-Finally, I recommend a book where mathematics is not presented from within, through researchers and their ideas, but instead as a part of the psychological mechanisms and brain circuitry used for learning and understanding the world.
+This is a book where mathematics is not presented from within, through researchers and their ideas, but instead as a part of the psychological mechanisms and brain circuitry used for learning and understanding the world.

-Lakoff collaborated with the psychologist Rafael Núñez for this book precisely for such applications.
-They show how abstract mathematical objects, such as set theory, infinity, or induction could be connected to intuitive constructions, inspired by natural language and the physical world, even one’s own body.
-This is precisely the kind of connection the book’s subtitle suggests: How the Embodied Mind Brings Mathematics into Being.
+Immediate applications are in teaching mathematics, in close connection to natural language or literature.
+Conceptually speaking, an idiom such as "high hopes" uses the same kind of analogy like "high-order differentials", hence teaching it could use psychology based on similar neural circuitry for a better understanding.
+The contributions of psychologist Rafael Núñez focus precisely on such applications.
+They show how abstract mathematical objects, such as set theory, infinity, or induction could be connected to intuitive constructions, inspired by natural language and the physical world, even one's own body.
+This is what the book's subtitle suggests: How the Embodied Mind Brings Mathematics into Being.

 Bonus 1: Belief in God, T. J. Mawson (2005)